-I was about to throw away the newspaper article about the stabbing in Maaleh Adumim (read Military Krav Maga Secrets Part Three ) when I noticed something on the cover of the newspaper: Two photos are displayed, one of the blood soaked garments of the soldiers who were stabbed, with the title of "the stabbings", and the other of a cabinet meeting with the mayor, and the title of "the response."
+I was about to throw away the newspaper article about the stabbing in Maaleh Adumim (read Military Krav Maga Secrets Part Three ) when I noticed something on the cover of the newspaper: Two photos are displayed, one of the blood soaked garments of the soldiers who were stabbed, with the headline of "The Stabbings", and the other of a cabinet meeting with the mayor, and the headline, "The response."

-I don't really think a drunken teen will be thinking of potential legal consequences, I don't think this will hold him back for one second.
+I don't really think a drunken teen will be thinking of the potential legal consequences.
+I don't think this will hold him back for one second.
 I also don't think that "volunteer parents" is a great idea either.
 As for more police officers, sure, until the budget committee vetoes it.